-- BizBuySell – Best for small Ecommerce businesses under $500,000 in yearly revenue
+- Sunbelt Business Brokers – Best for small ecommerce businesses under $500,000 in yearly revenue

-It’s easy to get started, and they even have a free valuation tool.
+It’s really easy to get started with BusinessExits in particular, and they even have a free valuation tool.
 I’d still recommend using a valuation expert (described in step #6), but it’s nice to see if those numbers are in the same range.